L. Brekke-Aloise, History

 Mission of the Program

-At Stonehill, the American Studies major is built upon our belief that the study of American society and culture allows students to develop skills in critical inquiry, communication, cultural knowledge, and self-reflection that in turn engender students’ desire to advance social justice.
-As American Studies majors, students pursue a program of study that seek to better understand the American nation, its cultures, and the diverse histories of its peoples and communities.
-Through exploring “what is America?” and “who are Americans?”, and “how do we understand America’s place in a global context?” students will have the opportunity to position themselves as products as well as shapers of American culture.
-The major is also built upon a commitment to civic engagement, public service and social stewardship through internships, student teaching and community partnerships.
-True to Stonehill’s broader mission, we seek to provide students the intellectual breadth and critical tools necessary for creating a more just and compassionate world.
+At Stonehill, the American Studies major is built upon our belief that the study of American society and culture allows students to develop skills in critical inquiry, communication, cultural knowledge, and self-reflection that in turn engender students’ desire to shape the world beyond their classroom.
+As American Studies majors, students pursue a program of study that explores the values and beliefs that have shaped the experience of the American people.
+Through exploring “what is America?” and “who are Americans?” students will have the opportunity to position themselves as products as well as shapers of American culture.
+The major is also built upon a commitment to civic engagement, public service and social stewardship though internships, student teaching and community partnerships.
+Faculty members work with students individually, helping them to create a program of study according to their interests and goals.
+True to Stonehill’s broader mission, we seek to provide students the intellectual breath and critical tools necessary for creating a more just and compassionate world.

 Majors in American Studies will: